-How Skip the Games.com and Similar Sites Work
+How Skip the Game & Similar Sites Work

-Simply put, these websites are just like any other online marketplace with sellers and buyers, except that the transaction involves sex instead of lawful goods or services.
-Some, including Skip the Games.com and Backpage.com, portray themselves as being a sort of dating site for consenting adults.
-Still, authorities are very aware that the sex trade is thriving through these online platforms.
-Though the specifics vary among different services, the basics are similar in nature:
+Simply put, these websites are like any other online marketplace with sellers and buyers, except that the transaction involves sex.
+Some may even portray themselves as a dating site for consenting adults.

-- Users create a profile, in much the same way as they would on social media sites, legitimate dating sites, or online marketplaces like eBay.
-They post a short physical description, and upload photos and videos for other members of the online community to view.
-The content ranges from merely provocative to pornographic in nature.
+- Users create a profile in the same way as they would on social media sites, legitimate dating sites, or online marketplaces like eBay.
+They share their physical description and upload photos and videos for other online community members to view.
+The content ranges from merely provocative to pornographic.

-- After completing a basic profile and entering contact information, users can post personal ads that include a “menu” of the sex acts and experiences they’re willing to perform.
-There’s typically no mention of money in the ads, so as to avoid raising suspicions of law enforcement.
+- After completing a basic profile and entering contact information, users can post personal ads with a “menu” of the sexual acts and experiences they’re willing to perform.
+There’s typically no mention of money in the ads to avoid raising suspicions of law enforcement.

-- Users who sees the ad can contact the person offering sex, provide information on the services they’re seeking, make arrangements to meet, and establish a price.
+- Users can then contact the person offering sex, provide information on the services they’re seeking, make arrangements to meet, and establish a price.

-- Prostitution: Engaging in sexual activity in exchange for money or other item of value;
+- Prostitution: Engaging in sexual activity in exchange for money or another item of value.

 - Solicitation: Offering or requesting another person to engage in prostitution; and,

-- Trafficking: Using other individuals as prostitutes and profiting from it, an arrangement that’s akin to slavery.
+- Trafficking: Using other individuals as prostitutes and profiting from it.

-Of course, while these offenses are serious as they pertain to a person of any age, the charges can be even more severe when they involve a minor child.
+While these offenses are serious for anyone, online solicitation charges can be even more severe when they involve a minor.

 Penalties for Prostitution and Solicitation in Ohio

-Trust Our Columbus Prostitution and Solicitation Defense Attorneys to Protect Your Rights
+Trust Our Columbus Defense Attorneys to Protect Your Rights